Welcome to Madrid

 Madrid's excellent transport system allows you to get around the city quickly and safely by bus, metro, train or taxi.

-An observation deck at 92 metres.
+An observation deck 92 metres above the ground.

 Our online store (in Spanish) sells artisan souvenirs.

-Madrid boasts an array of public parks and gardens from the Casa de Campo, Spain's largest green space, to El Retiro Park, a UNESCO World Heritage Site.
+Madrid boasts an array of public parks and gardens from Casa de Campo, Spain's largest green space, to El Retiro Park, a UNESCO World Heritage Site.